Before you arrive

-Many of our students commute to campus, but for some it’s a great chance to move out and live with new people.
-We have on-campus accommodation at College Lane and de Havilland campuses, ideal for 24/7 access to facilities, plus lots of support from our resident assistants.
+Many of our students commute to campus, but for some on-campus accommodation is a great chance to live with new people.
+There's accommodation at College Lane and de Havilland campuses, ideal for 24/7 access to facilities, plus lots of support from our resident assistants.

 Organise your student finances

-Check out our money advice pages for help on planning your student finances including how to apply for a student loan as well as tips on managing your money throughout uni.
+Check out our money advice pages for help on planning your student finances including access financial help as well as tips on managing your money throughout uni.

 What to pack

-Uni is a step up, but we make sure that you have both academic and wellbeing support from the beginning.
+University is a step up, but we make sure that you have both academic and wellbeing support from the beginning.
 Kick-start your preparation with our online short course – Getting Started at Herts.
-It will take you through what to expect from uni.
+It will take you through what to expect from university.

 To get the most out of your time at uni, we expect all our Herts students to get their UK-approved COVID-19 vaccination when it becomes available to them.